 - Recreation: 17 beaches, plus numerous bars and restaurants.

-- Shopping: Designers and boutiques dominate the town centre, but food is usually fresh and local.
+- Shopping: Designers and boutiques dominate the town center, but food is usually fresh and local.

-- Neighbourhood: A popular seaside destination, Sitges is home to millionaires and fishing families alike.
+- Neighborhood: A popular seaside destination, Sitges is home to millionaires and fishing families alike.